 The ECA is a member of the Construction Dust Partnership (CDP), which aims to tackle serious lung disease in construction.
 More information can be found at: http://www.citb.co.uk/health-safety-and-other-topics/health-safety/construction-dust-partnership/.

-Recent safety statistics from the Joint Industry Board (JIB) and the ECA show that the RIDDOR-reportable accident rate for 2015 is now only 16 per cent of what it was in 2001.
+Recent safety statistics from the Joint Industry Board (JIB) and the ECA show that the RIDDOR-reportable accident rate has dropped substantially since 2001.
 The rate of accidents has halved since 2010.
 The ECA works with members to ensure that our sector remains a low-risk sector in the construction and wider maintenance industry.

 Excessive H&S requirements